dylanjustice/AndcultureCode/SETUP-NEW-REPOSITORY.md

 Setting up a new repository
 ======

-Below is a quick checklist to use a guide when setting up a new repository to share on github for use publically.
+Below is a quick checklist to use a guide when setting up a new repository to share on github for use publicly.

 Note: This differs from our setup of repositories privately for our clients.